Winter Beaver/ Rewilding Safari

 Woman watching for beavers through binoculars

-Experience the evening wildlife on one of Perthshire’s loveliest rivers in spring or summer (mid April to mid September).
-This is the best time to easily see the wild-living beaver families in Perthshire and makes an excellent gift (so we are told!).
+Experience the evening wildlife on one of Perthshire’s loveliest rivers in spring or summer (early April to mid September), which is the best time to easily see the wild-living beaver families in Perthshire.

 We meet near Blairgowrie and take a short drive close to the river.
 We have a 15 minute walk to the water, during which you will find out about the history of beavers in Scotland, their life story, how they re-appeared in Perthshire and why they are so important to the ecology of our rivers.
 We will do a bit of riverside foraging too!
-Although we can never guarantee wildlife sightings, we have a 95-100% success rate of seeing the beavers on this trip.
+Although we can never guarantee wildlife sightings, we have a 100% success rate of seeing the beavers on this trip over the past few years.
 We also have regular sightings of kingfishers and occasional otter appearances!

 We run this safari on Wednesday, Friday and Saturday evenings and can run a private tour for you if these days aren’t convenient.